rrunix/seq_alignment_score/README.md

-# seq_alignment_score:
+# Sequence metrics:
-A library to compute the aligment score between two sequences.
+A bunch of pairwise sequence metrics.
 The algorithms are implemented in cython (fast).

 Currently, the following algorithms are implemented:
 * Needleman-Wunsch aligment score.